techiall/docker-mysql-mongo-redis/README.md

 # docker-mysql-mongo-redis

-* Quick installation mysql / mongo and redis
+* Run MySQL, MongoDB, and Redis in docker

-* Can be used in development environment
+* The project can used in development environment

 * **Do not use in production environment**